Maksym-UA/Scrapy_products/README.md

 scrapy crawl dior_spider -o goods.json
 ```

-Results will be saved to goods.json file.
+Results will be saved to goods.json file (added to the repository).
 Further analysis can be performed with help of [Pandas](https://pandas.pydata.org/) library.

 The best way to learn how to extract data with Scrapy is trying selectors using the shell [Scrapy shell](https://doc.scrapy.org/en/latest/topics/shell.html#topics-shell)
 ```